priyarathore18/order-execution-engine/README.md

-# Order Execution Engine (Mock) - Deliverables Bundle
+# Order Execution Engine  - Deliverables Bundle

 This repository is a prepared deliverables package for the **Order Execution Engine** assignment.
 It contains the API, WebSocket updates, mock DEX routing (Raydium & Meteora), queueing with BullMQ, PostgreSQL schema, tests, Postman collection, Docker Compose, and demo recording script.